Andrew McCutchen Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.

-- The righty last appeared in relief on Saturday, when he tossed five innings against the Houston Astros, allowing four earned runs while giving up five hits.
+- In his last time out on Sunday, the left-hander tossed six innings against the Houston Astros, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.